Featured Work

 2020 50th Anniversary Exhibition, Prince Street Gallery, New York, NY

-2019 Two by Two, Cerulean Arts, Philadelphia, PA
+2018 New Radicals, curated by Aubrey Levinthal, Cerulean Arts, Philadelphia, PA

 2017 Grand Strand Collects, Franklin G. Burroughs-Simeon B. Chapin Art Museum, Myrtle Beach, SC